Inference on the structure of gene regulatory networks: Existing related mathematical results

+Assume the underlying GRN is $V_1\to V_2\to V_3$, then this means current $X_1$ can directly affect future $X_1$, current $X_1,X_2$ can directly affect future $X_2$, and current $X_2,X_3$ can directly affect future $X_3$.
 The causal relations between different variables in this process are shown in Fig. \ref{F1}.
 An arrow can only point from a variable at time $t$ to a variable at time $t+1$.
 Therefore, this illustration is a DAG.
 We can project this process DAG along the time axis to obtain the underlying GRN.
-In Fig. \ref{F2}, the underlying GRN has a cycle.
-We can still use the process DAG to illustrate the causal relations.